G. Unger Vetlesen Foundation

 Geographical Distribution of Grant Activities in Developing Countries

-Potential grant seekers should research the Foundation’s grants lists for recent years.
+The Foundation shares grants lists for recent years.

 The Vetlesen Prize is awarded for scientific achievement resulting in a clearer understanding of the Earth, its history, or its relations to the universe.
 The competition is open to any individual anywhere in the world.
 The prize consists of US$250 thousand and a medal.